Database Management Settings

 <activation code="XXXX-XXXX-XXXX-XXXX-XXXX" />

-Activation codes are generated by running the Activator utility:
+Activation codes are generated by running the Activator utility from the command line:

-Every machine requires a specific activation code, but multiple <activation> elements can be specified in the same configuration.
-This way the same configuration file (with multiple activation codes) can be used on multiple machines.
+Each computer requires a specific activation code, but you can specify multiple <activation> elements in the same configuration.
+This allows the same configuration file, with multiple activation codes, to be used on multiple computers.

-Note: If you are using an ObjectDB OEM license - you should only activate ObjectDB on developer machines.
-Classes that are enhanced by the ObjectDB Enhancer (when using the OEM license) are signed and excluded from evaluation restrictions.
-Therefore, when ObjectDB runtime is bundled in a product that uses only signed enhanced persistable classes - activation by end users is unnecessary.
+Note: If you are using an ObjectDB OEM license, you should only activate ObjectDB on developer computers.
+Classes that are enhanced by the ObjectDB Enhancer with an OEM license are signed and excluded from evaluation restrictions.
+Therefore, when the ObjectDB runtime is bundled in a product that uses only signed, enhanced, persistable classes, activation by end users is unnecessary.